-Slovakia is used to be part of Hungary after the fall of the Great Moravian Empire until the end of the First World War, when the Treaty of Trianon created Czechoslovakia.
+Slovakia is used to be part of Hungary after the fall of the Great Moravian Empire until the end of the First World War when the Treaty of Trianon created Czechoslovakia.

 During World War II, the Germans controlled Slovakia.
 The Soviets conquered it later, thus recreating Czechoslovakia in pro-Soviet and Communist slant.

 The Communist ended during the Velvet Revolution in 1989.
-In 1993 the Czechoslovakia dissolved into two separate and independent nations – Czech Republic and Slovakia.
+In 1993 Czechoslovakia dissolved into two separate and independent nations – the Czech Republic and Slovakia.

 Bratislava was the capital (1536-1784), the coronation city (1563-1830) and the seat of the diet (1536-1848) of the Kingdom of Hungary for many years.
 Since 1993 Bratislava has been the capital of independent Slovakia.

 Driving towards the city and finally crossing a UFO-looking cable road bridge over the Danube, a pearly white towering castle sitting on the hilltop welcomed us.
-Every visitor in Bratislava will definitely noticed this pronounced silhouette, standing firmly eight-five meters above the water of the Danube river.
+Every visitor in Bratislava will definitely notice this pronounced silhouette, standing firmly eight-five meters above the water of the Danube river.

 The last huge alteration of the castle occurred during Maria Theresa’s regime.
-This latest Rococo palace served as seat of the Governor, Prince Albert, who acquired the office after he married Archduchess Maria Christina, daughter of Queen Maria Theresa.
+This latest Rococo palace served as the seat of the Governor, Prince Albert, who acquired the office after he married Archduchess Maria Christina, daughter of Queen Maria Theresa.

 A devastating fire ruined the castle massively in 1811 and over the next hundred years, nothing was done after the ruin.
 Not only in 1968, the castle got fully reconstructed.

-Short-term exhibitions, theater performances, Shakespeare festivals and concerts are also organized at the castle courtyard.
+Short-term exhibitions, theater performances, Shakespeare festivals, and concerts are also organized at the castle courtyard.